 - Considerations regarding Common Internet File System (CIFS)/Server Message Block (SMB)

-Before you download and install the Splunk software, read this topic carefully to learn about which computing environments Splunk supports.
+Before you download and install Splunk Enterprise, read this topic to learn about which computing environments Splunk supports.
 Refer to the download page for the latest version to download.
 See the release notes for details on known and resolved issues.

-For a discussion of hardware planning for deployment, review "Hardware capacity planning for your Splunk Enterprise deployment" in this manual.
+For a discussion of hardware planning for deployment, see the new Capacity Planning manual.

 Supported server hardware architectures